William R. Hite, Jr., Ed.D.

 Dr. Evelyn Nuñez

-Dr. Evelyn Nuñez is the Assistant Superintendent for The School District of Philadelphia.
-In this role, she supervises Principals in Neighborhood Network 5.
-Neighborhood Network 5 schools reside in the Kensington, Fishtown, Juaniata Park and Port Richmond sections of North Philadelphia.
+Dr. Evelyn Nuñez supervises Principals in Neighborhood Network 5, which includes schools in the Kensington, Fishtown, Juaniata Park and Port Richmond sections of North Philadelphia.

 Dr. Nuñez’s experience includes working for the School District of Philadelphia as well as working in charter schools in Philadelphia and Camden, NJ.
 She has served as a Teacher, Teacher Coach, Principal/ School Director, Chief Academic Officer, Deputy Chief Executive Officer and Superintendent of a series of Charter Schools.